 It was the fifth one to take place in the city and centered mainly on the revolutionary achievements in electrical technology at the time.

 If you were lucky enough to have a ticket to the exposition, you were met with a ‘dazzling profusion of electric lighting—in the pavilions and the Palais de l’Électricité and all the way up the Eiffel Tower.
 Outside the fairgrounds, the new lights illuminated the city’s monuments and the central boulevards,’ remembers the writer Charles Rearick of Paris Dreams, Paris Memories.

 It was indeed this very Exposition Universelle that earnt Paris it’s title of ‘the city of light‘.

 At the same time, Paris was even hosting the Olympics games, the first to take place outside of Greece, giving the fair an even larger dimension.
 More buildings and pavilions than ever were constructed, including the Grand Palais and the Petit Palais.
 The Eiffel Tower was also painted yellow for the occasion.

 Above: Where many Parisians today picnic on the lawns of the Invalides, entire buildings were temporarily erected all the way up to the river.

-Above is a photograph of le trottoir roulant, the two mile-long moving sidewalk, which was one of the most famous marvels at the Universal Exposition of 1900 (obviously people hadn’t yet got the hang of it).
-It was a three-lane sidewalk, with one lane stationary, the second moving at 2.5 miles per hour, and the third at five miles her hour.
+Pictured above is a photograph of le trottoir roulant, the two mile-long moving sidewalk, which was one of the most famous marvels at the Universal Exposition of 1900 (obviously people hadn’t yet got the hang of it).
+It was a three-lane sidewalk, with one lane stationary, the second moving at 2.5 miles per hour, and the third at five miles per hour.

 Behind this tram, you can see a structure sticking out which was the “porte monumentale” (monumental gate), located on the Place de la Concorde, at the Eastern entrance of the Fair.